-Despite the name, summer houses are excellent outdoor buildings, no matter the time of the year – including winter.
-Speaking of the colder months, if you’re planning to use your summer house throughout the coldest season of the year, then it’s definitely worth considering summer house insulation.
+Despite the name, summer houses are excellent outdoor buildings no matter the time of the year – including winter.
+Speaking of the colder months, if you’re planning to use your summer house throughout the coldest season of the year for a studio or garden office, then it’s definitely worth considering insulation.

 1. Summer House Insulation: Winter-proofing

 Entering a summer house with no proper floor and wall coverings will surely make you shiver.
 So, make sure to invest in floor and wall coverings.

 You may purchase some rugs – particularly those with wool content – for the floor, as well as an underlay to add an extra layer of warmth and prevent the carpet from slipping.
 Wall hangings are an excellent investment too, especially if the wall is timber—keeping out draughts and providing more cover against the freezing weather.